ozturkfemre/unsupervised_learning_with_feo/index.md

 As I said before, each method may give different results for each data set.
 For this reason, it is useful to compare all methods in each clustering analysis.

+In Python, you can use dunn function from validclust library to calculate Dunn index as follows:

+    from sklearn.metrics import pairwise_distances
+    from validclust import dunn

+    dist = pairwise_distances(df) # pairwise distance calculation
+    dunn(dist, # distance matrix
+         k_means(df, n_clusters=2).labels # clustering assignments
+         )

 ***References for Chapter***